-If your organization is hit with a ransomware attack, MagMutual recommends taking the following steps immediately:
+If your organization suffers a ransomware attack, MagMutual recommends taking the following steps immediately:

 Step 1: Record details of the ransom note and disconnect the affected device from the network.

 Take a picture of the ransom note or write down exactly what it says, as it may contain important information for your IT vendor.
-Then, if possible, we recommend disconnecting the device from the network instead of shutting the device down.
+Then, if possible, disconnect the device from the network instead of shutting the device down.
 Disconnecting might prevent the ransomware from finding backups and spreading throughout the rest of the network, whereas turning off the affected device could cause valuable forensic data to be lost.
-Data backups should also be secured and taken offline until IT has the opportunity to assess the situation.
+Data backups should also be secured and taken offline until IT can assess the situation.

 Step 2: Notify your staff and implement downtime procedures.

 The practice administrator should immediately notify the entire team and prevent others from logging into the system.
 Alert all employees and physicians of the situation so they can take precautionary measures to limit any spread to other devices.
 During this time, use “offline/system downtime” forms and transition to paper documentation/charting consistent with your organization’s business continuity plan.